FilipeS0usa/FilipeS0usa/README.md

 # Filipe Sousa

 ## | StoryTime!
 I'm a cybersecurity dev, but in reality an eternal student always eager to learn and with a strong passion for programming, always trying to focus on secure coding practices.
-Most recently I have been addicted to Nix and NixOS.
+Most recently I have been addicted to Arch and Ricing my system.

 ---